What to do if…

 Short answer

-Keep everyone out of the affected room and treat it like a possible collapse and electrical hazard.
-Shut off the water source if you can, and avoid electrics in the wet area until power is safely shut off and checked.
+Keep everyone out of the affected room.
+Treat the sagging ceiling as a possible collapse and electrical hazard until the water source is stopped and a professional says the area is safe.

 Do not do these things